Indianapolis Sexual Misconduct With a Minor Lawyer

 The statute contains parallel provisions that apply when the person is at least 18 years of age and the child is at least 14 years old but less than 16 years old.
 In these instances, the statute categorizes the offense as a Level 6 felony which is punishable by a prison term of between six months and two and a half years and a fine no more than $10,000.
 If the offense was committed with the same aggravating factors enumerated above, then it will be upgraded to a Level 5 felony (offender is 21-years-old or older) and a Level 2 felony (use of force, deadly weapon, causes bodily injury, or with the use of a drug or controlled substance), accordingly.
 Level 5 felonies come with a possible prison term of between one and six years, and a fine not exceeding $10,000, as provided by Ind.
 Code § 35-50-2-6.
 Level 2 felonies, on the other hand, are punishable by a term of imprisonment of between 10 and 30 years and a fine not more than $10,000, in accordance with Ind.
 Code § 35-50-2-4.5.

 There are several defenses outlined in the statute at Ind.
-Code § 35-42-4-9 to a charge of sexual misconduct with a minor.
+Code § 35-42-4-9 to these charges.
 However, these sex crime defenses are not available if the conduct involved the use or threat of use of deadly force, a deadly weapon, resulted in bodily injury or was facilitated with the use of drugs or controlled substances without the knowledge of the victim.
 The last defense involving a dating relationship is also not available if the person was in a position of authority or substantial influence over the victim.

 - A person may not be guilty of this offense if he or she reasonably believed that the child was at least 16 years old at the time of the alleged misconduct.